Forex pairs explained for new traders

 Forex is traded in lots, which determine trade size:

 The spread is the difference between the bid (sell) and ask (buy) prices.
-Think of it as a transaction fee.
+Think of the spread as the embedded cost of entering a trade.

 Example for USD/JPY: